makrai/notes/hasan1904-multimod-humor-dataset.md

     * just laughing to stimulate the audience to mirror the laughter (Provine, 1992)
 * Modeling humor using a computational framework is inherently challenging
-  * Idiosyncrasy, creativity (Hauck and Thomas, 1972) adds to the dynamic complexity of how humor is expressed in a multimodal manner
+  * Idiosyncrasy, creativity (Hauck and Thomas, 1972) adds to the dynamic complexity of how humor is expressed multimodally
     * Use of words, gestures, prosodic cues and their (mis)alignments are toolkits that a creative user often experiments with
   * Contextual Dependencies